VictorTaelin/ESCoC/README.md

 ## But what about consistency?

-CoC with equi-recursion isn't consistent, as it is trivial to inhabit the empty type:
+CoC with equirecursion isn't consistent, as it is trivial to inhabit the empty type:

 ```
-inconsistent : {P : Type} P = inconsistent
+loop : {P : Type} P = loop
 ```

-In this implementation, though, this won't work, because we demand well-typed terms to have weak-head normal forms.
-Similarly, Girard's paradox should fail to halt.
-Having an un-halting type-checker can be acceptable: it just means that it can fail to decide if certain programs are correct.
-What is not acceptable is for a type-checker to decide that an incorrect program is correct.
-If ESCoC can't decide, it will simply let you know.
-Anyway, this is just a temporary band-aid, and I don't know if it is still possible to derive `{P : Type} P` with such restriction.
-Even if it turns out to be inconsistent, my hope is that small changes (i.e., simpler than dependent intersections + equality primitives) could lead to consistency, which is why I'm exploring this language.
-I'm currently reading [A DEPENDENTLY TYPED LANGUAGE WITH NONTERMINATION](https://www.cis.upenn.edu/~sweirich/papers/sjoberg-thesis.pdf), where the author defends the use of an inconsistent language for mathematical reasoning, detailing what kinds of care must be taken to do so.
-Hopefully it might provide valuable insights regarding this approach.
-If you have any idea or feedback, please let me know.
+But it shouldn't be hard to use ESCoC as the foundation of a consistent language.
+If we, for example, simply restrict recursion to positive type ocurrences, then, I believe we could easily prove strong normalization by erasure to Fω,, as done on the [Self Types](http://homepage.cs.uiowa.edu/~astump/papers/fu-stump-rta-tlca-14.pdf) paper.
+This would allow us to, for example, use Parigot (but not Scott) encodings for inductive reasoning.
+An alternative would be to use an alternative to classic logic, such as [light logics](https://arxiv.org/pdf/0704.2448.pdf), which, as argued on the paper, is consistent even in the presence of arbitrary type recursion.
+This may be attractive for a bunch of reasons, as it simplifies the theory and allows efficient compilation to interaction combinators.
+This repository will not include any particular restriction though, as it should be just a template to explore those ideas.